Pepper & Carrot AI-powered flipbook · Part 2 — Setting Up a Local AI Dev Stack: Postgres, Ollama, and a Project That Type-Checks

 If you’ve followed AI tutorials before, you’ve seen this pattern: install five things, run a magic script, look at a chatbot.
 It works on the author’s machine.
 Then a week later you try to debug a retrieval issue and discover the model server was never actually serving the model you thought, the migrations were never applied, and your code is silently importing the wrong embedding library.

 There’s a portfolio judgement here worth naming: real production systems live or die by their setup story.
-A demo that needs ten paragraphs of caveats to run for the reviewer is — at the level of professional impression — worse than a smaller demo that “just works.”
+At the level of professional impression, a demo that needs ten paragraphs of caveats to run for the reviewer is worse than a smaller demo that “just works.”
 Investing one post in setup is the cost of being able to write the next eight posts without “did you remember to also…” sprinkled through each one.

 The Four Tools You’ll Install on Your Machine